-At Crysopain, we’re experts in testing your cryogenic systems for leaks with state-of-the-art helium tests.
+At Crysopain, we’re experts in the maintenance of cryogenic equipment and plants.
+Especially, we are experts in testing your cryogenic systems for leaks with state-of-the-art helium tests.

 We perform helium tests to check the air-tightness of cryogenic vessels, such as small rangers and dewars, as well as in larger tanks such as pressure tanks.

 Cryogenic containers have a vacuum chamber that guarantees the perfect isolation of the cryogenic liquids inside, which is why it is so vital to check for leaks.

 We use helium for these tests because it is the smallest inert particle that exists, allowing us to detect leaks down to 10-11 mbar L/s.

 Our first priority: compliance on every level

 We carry out this testing in the strictest compliance with ASME Standard V art 10 ap IV and V. The process that we follow to do so is:

 - Firstly we create a vacuum in the inter-chamber vacuum while leaving the mass spectrometry leak detector connected.